-The Suffolk Safeguarding Adults Board's Area Practitioner Forums operate from a variety of locations across the county.
-Meetings are held on a quarterly basis in each of four geographical areas and details of upcoming meetings are held on the left of this page.
+The Suffolk Safeguarding Adults Board's Practitioner Locality Forums operate from a variety of locations across the county.
+Meetings are held on a quarterly basis in each of the three geographical areas and details of upcoming meetings are held on the left of this page.

 These forums are designed to give any professional working directly with adults at risk of harm the opportunity to feedback on their experiences of working in this field.
 The forums operate under a 'Chatham House Rules' arrangement, with practitioners free to speak openly and freely about their experiences and any concerns that they might have with regards to the quality of training, support from members, sharing of information with colleagues and partners, or a range of other issues.

-Professionals are welcome from all agencies working within Suffolk as long as they either work directly with vulnerable adults or are undertaking a role that may have a direct impact on their support and care (such as in the case of business support roles.)
+Professionals are welcome from all agencies working within Suffolk as long as they either work directly with adults at risk or are undertaking a role that may have a direct impact on their support and care (such as in the case of business support roles.)

 If you are interested in attending any of the groups in your area, please contact us.

-The Safeguarding Adults Review Advisory Panel (SARAP), formerly the Serious Case Review (SCR) Subgroup, are responsible for commissioning the undertaking of Serious Case Reviews, now known as Safeguarding Adults Reviews, on behalf of the SAB as and when required under No Secrets (2000) and the Care Act 2014.
+The Safeguarding Adults Review (SARP), formerly the Serious Case Review (SCR) Subgroup, are responsible for commissioning the undertaking of Serious Case Reviews, now known as Safeguarding Adults Reviews, on behalf of the SAB as and when required under No Secrets (2000) and the Care Act 2014.

 The group commission and oversee the completion of the SAR process, working with involved professionals from start to finish, communicating with service users and families and commissioning the author of the final SAR report before developing action plans as a result of recommendations made in terms of practice by the independent author.